notclickable-jordan/podcastdn/README2.md

 A self-hosted YouTube video/playlist to podcast generator that uploads to S3 and CloudFront.

 **WARNING:** This project was largely written by Claude Opus 4.6.
-Be careful trusting it with your secrets.
+Be careful trusting it with your credentials.

 # Features